^

 • Cystadenoma.

-The echo signs of a cyst of the right ovary or signs of a neoplasm of the left ovary do not differ from each other and are a dark, anechoic mass with a rather thin capsule wall.
-The structure and composition of the contents can be different - both homogeneous and multi-layered - in dermoids.
+Echo signs of a cyst of the right ovary or signs of a neoplasm of the left ovary do not differ from each other and represent a dark, anechoic formation with a rather thin capsule wall.
+The structure and composition of the contents may be different - both homogeneous and multilayered - in dermoids.

-• In addition, the following parameters can be differential echo signs of a cyst:
+• In addition, the following parameters may be differential echo signs of a cyst:

-• Clear contour (unlike the contour of the tumor).
+• Clear outline (as opposed to the outline of a tumor).

-• Anechogenicity within solid tumors due to possible hemorrhage into the cavity.
+• Anechoicity within the boundaries of solid neoplasms due to possible hemorrhage into the cavity.

 • Smooth round shape.